- Terriers were originally bred to hunt vermin. This is why they love to dig so much.

 When considering a type of dog breed classified as a terrier, it helps to look at the origin of the word.
-Terrier is French for “burrow,” and these are dogs of hardy build and doughty temperament who’ve been bred to go to ground in search of vermin such as rats, foxes, and badgers.
+Terrier is French for “burrow,” and these are dogs of hardy build and doughty temperament who’ve been bred to go to the ground in search of vermin such as rats, foxes, and badgers.
 A few even jump into the water to hunt otters.
 Bigger terriers were used in such unsavory past-times as dogfighting and bullbaiting.
 But whether they’re tiny or big, these loyal and astonishingly brave beasts are among the most popular dogs to have as companions.
-Here is a list of the 10 best types of terriers dogs.
+Here is a list of the 10 best types of terrier dogs.

 #1.
 Pit Bull Terrier

 Don’t fear the pit bull.
-Descendants of bulldogs and types of terriers dogs, including Staffordshire bull terriers, these canines were first used for dogfighting in the United States.
+Descendants of bulldogs and types of terriers dogs, including Staffordshire bull terriers, these canines were first used for dog fighting in the United States.
 In some places, they still are, though the practice is illegal.
-This has given them a sketchy reputation that is largely unearned, for a well cared for and well-trained pit bull terrier makes a loyal pet and the best guardian of home and family.
+This has given them a sketchy reputation that is largely unearned, for a well-cared-for and well-trained pit bull terrier makes a loyal pet and the best guardian of home and family.

 Their look is unmistakable, for the dog seems to be all muscle, even though its size isn’t all that gargantuan.
 Standing 18 to 22 inches high at the shoulder, the pit bull weighs between 50 and 80 pounds.
 It has that huge head with a thick-boned skull, round black eyes, and those notoriously muscular jaws.
 The ears are often small and cropped, the chest wide and deep, the hindquarters powerful, the coat short but hard.